-Campus Recreation will follow State of Texas Guideline for Fitness Facilities and refer to National Intramural and Recreational Sports Association (NIRSA) guidelines as they are released.
+Campus Recreation is following State of Texas Guideline for Fitness Facilities and refer to National Intramural and Recreational Sports Association (NIRSA) guidelines as they are released.

 Campus Recreation is adopting a phased opening to facilities, programs and services.
 All phases of reopening (facilities, programs and services) are being developed on a priority-scheduling basis.
-Some phases of reopening may take place simultaneously while others will be dependent on previous areas becoming operational.
-Training will be conducted on the set-up and disinfection expectations for initial open areas; and then monitored and evaluated, before opening of successive areas.
-The Campus Recreation reopening plan will be available on the Roadrunner Return website when available.
+Some phases of reopening are taking place simultaneously while others are dependent on previous areas becoming operational.
+Training is being conducted on the set-up and disinfection expectations for initial open areas; and then monitored and evaluated, before opening of successive areas.
+Information about Campus Recreation operations is available on the Roadrunner Roadmap website.